-Astros And Nationals Set To Face Off As World Series Starts Tuesday In Houston
+Astros And Nationals Primed To Start 2019 World Series In Houston

 The Nationals swept the St. Louis Cardinals in the National League Championship Series, giving them six days of rest compared with Houston's two.
 Houston is entering the series as heavy favorites, after winning a league-best 107 games this season.

 Both teams bring elite starting pitching to this series.
 Fronting the Houston rotation is Gerrit Cole, who is 3-0 with a 0.40 ERA this postseason.
 Washington will counter in Game 1 with ace Max Scherzer, who is 2-0 with a 1.80 ERA in the postseason.
-And when the Astros tap starters Justin Verlander and Zack Greinke, the Nationals will answer with Stephen Strasburg, Patrick Corbin or Aníbal Sánchez .
+And when the Astros tap starters Justin Verlander and Zack Greinke, the Nationals will answer with Stephen Strasburg, Patrick Corbin or Aníbal Sánchez.

 The Nationals made their climb to the Fall Classic after starting the season with a horrible 19-31 record, beset by injuries and a shaky bullpen.
 In February, the Nationals lost star outfielder Bryce Harper after he agreed to a record-breaking 13-year, $330 million contract with the Philadelphia Phillies.